 Biliary and Liver Disorders

 Biliary and liver disorders can affect the production and flow of bile, which is essential for proper digestion.
+Grey dog poop may indicate biliary or pancreatic problems and should prompt a visit to the vet.
 Conditions such as liver disease, gallstones, or infections can lead to changes in stool color, including orange.
 If your dog has a biliary or liver disorder, they may exhibit other symptoms, such as loss of appetite, weight loss, jaundice (yellowing of the skin and eyes), and fatigue.

 Malabsorption Issues and Digestive Disorders